moezdurrani/TrendTeller/README.md

 - View forecast data and plot
 - Analyze forecast components plot for a deeper understanding of the trend

-Here is an animation of the app working
+Here is an animation of the app working:

 ![Recording-ezgif com-video-to-gif-converter](https://github.com/moezdurrani/TrendTeller/assets/103555283/c92f671c-9907-4b50-a3cb-0a02e18d2d1a)

 Here is the step-by-step breakdown of the process: